mitel/emcday2015/README.markdown

 Then, to start up the local server, run `npm start`

-Open a browser and hit `http://localhost:3000`, and we are ready to roll.
+Open a browser (better be Chrome or Safari) and hit `http://localhost:3000`.

 ## Build & Deploy with Docker